-I received my PhD in Psychomotor Behavior from the Department of Kinesiology at the University of Waterloo in 1993 and my MSc in Exercise Science from the Department of Kinesiology at the University of Illinois in 1990.
+I received my PhD in Psychomotor Behavior from the Department of Kinesiology at the University of Waterloo and my MSc in Exercise Science from the Department of Kinesiology at the University of Illinois.

 Prior to joining Wilfrid Laurier University, I was an assistant professor in the College of Nursing and Health Sciences at George Mason University in Fairfax, Virginia.